Code-the-Dream-School/python-200/lessons/09_cloud_AI/README.md

-# Week 9: Cloud Storage with Python
+# Week 9: Data in the Cloud

 *Connects from Week 8 (portal + CLI orientation) to hands-on Python.
 The missing piece between everything students already know how to build and the capstone is a place to put data in the cloud.*